devlinjunker/template.webpack.fend/README.md

 How to use this template to create a basic Frontend Application:

-1. Download and update dependencies
+1. Download template and update dependencies
 2. Create application in `src/`
 3. Modify `src/entry.js` to start up your application
 4. Update `src/index.html` with HTML structure